Constraints

 Frege Compiler

-Figure 2.
-The Frege Compiler first transpiles .fr files to .java files and then runs the java compiler to create .class files.
+files and then runs the java compiler to create .class

 The Frege compiler contains all possible information for the Frege language features.
 Extracting the needed language feature and transforming it to an language sever protocol type is the core task of the Frege IDE.
 Hence the integration boundary between the Frege IDE and the Frege compiler is the most crucial relationship.
 Since the Frege compiler is written in Frege, we want to write the Frege IDE’s core part in Frege as well to reduce the complexity of the Frege IDE - Frege compiler boundary.